throwaway912319239/aptgetrdirect/README.md

 I've been observing unusual behavior from the ubuntu repository archives (*.archive.ubuntu.com).
 The requests being made for package downloads are getting redirected to IP addresses not obviously associated with Cononical.
 The redirection occurs randomly, but is very reproducible and occurs regardless of software or user-agent -- tested using apt-get, curl, wget, and web browser.

-So far I've tested this behaviour against the following domains, with decreasing reproducibilty:
+So far I've tested this behaviour against the following domains, with decreasing frequency of reproducibility:

     archive.ubuntu.com
     us.archive.ubuntu.com